 If the child has dermatosis or edema, try to estimate the degree of severity (+, ++, or +++).
-If you see none of the signs write NONE.
-When everyone in the group has finished, there will be a see none of the signs, write NONE.
+If you see none of the signs, write NONE.
 When everyone in the group has finished, there will be a discussion of the photographs.
 Photo 1 is described below as an example.

-Photo 1: Moderate (++) edema, seen in feet and lower legs Severe wasting of upper arms Ribs and collar bones clearly show.
-Photo 2: Photos 3 and 4 (front and back view of same child): Photo 5:
+Photo 1: Moderate (++) edema, seen in feet and lower legs Severe wasting of upper arms -- Ribs and collar bones clearly show.

+Photo 2:

+Photos 3 and 4 (front and back view of same child):

+Photo 5: